PEXANE2/azure-docs.tr-tr/articles/iot-edge/tutorial-python-module.md

 >[!Note]
 >`bin` klasörünüzün platformunuzun yolunda olduğundan emin olun.
 Bu yol genelde UNIX ve macOS için `~/.local/`, Windows için `%APPDATA%\Python` olacaktır.

-## <a name="create-a-module-project"></a>Modül projesi oluşturma
+## <a name="create-a-module-project"></a>Create a module project
-Aşağıdaki adımlarda Visual Studio Code ve Azure IoT araçlarını kullanarak IoT Edge Python modülü oluşturulur.
+The following steps create an IoT Edge Python module by using Visual Studio Code and the Azure IoT Tools.

 ### <a name="create-a-new-project"></a>Yeni bir proje oluşturma

-Üzerine oluşturabileceğiniz bir Python çözüm şablonu oluşturmak için VS Code kullanın.
+Use the VS Code to create a Python solution template that you can build on top of.

 1. Visual Studio Code'da, VS Code ile tümleşik terminali açmak için **Görünüm** > **Terminal**'i seçin.